Anthropic

 Business Model

-Anthropic offers three main subscription tiers:
+Anthropic offers three main subscription tiers for individual users:

 Source: Anthropic